-In Year 9 Science, your daughter will be taught three separate Sciences for one period a week each.
+In Year 9 Science, your child will be taught three separate Sciences for one period a week each.
 Pupils will study GCSE material from topics which support them to decide whether to take separate Science subjects at GCSE (Biology, Chemistry and Physics), or GCSE Combined Science (Trilogy) in Year 10.

 They will have to complete set, required practicals to learn how to work scientifically and answer applied, practical-based questions which will make up 15% of the examined part of the course.
-The Centre Assessed unit (coursework) element is replaced by these required practicals.